cloudquery/docs/docs/developers/sdk/table/column-resolvers.md

 func ParentResourceFieldResolver(name string) ColumnResolver
 // ParentPathResolver resolves a field from the parent func ParentPathResolver(path string) ColumnResolver
-// ParentPathResolver resolves a field from the parent func ParentIdResolver(_ context.Context, _ ClientMeta, r *Resource, c Column) error
+// ParentIdResolver resolves the cq_id from the parent func ParentIdResolver(_ context.Context, _ ClientMeta, r *Resource, c Column) error

-// Few examples of type converting resolvers func IntResolver(path string) ColumnResolver // IntResolver tries to cast value into int func DateResolver(path string, rfcs ...string) ColumnResolver // DateResolver resolves the different date formats (ISODate - 2011-10-05T14:48:00.000Z is default) into *time.Time func IPAddressResolver(path string) ColumnResolver // IPAddressResolver resolves the ip string value and returns net.IP
+// Few examples of type converting resolvers

+// IntResolver tries to cast value into int func IntResolver(path string) ColumnResolver
+// DateResolver resolves the different date formats (ISODate - 2011-10-05T14:48:00.000Z is default) into *time.Time func DateResolver(path string, rfcs ...string) ColumnResolver
+// IPAddressResolver resolves the ip string value and returns net.IP func IPAddressResolver(path string) ColumnResolver
 ```

-Notice how most examples return an _inline function_ built to resolve according to the given parameters (e.g. `PathResolver` will return an fn that resolves for the given `path`) except for the `ParentIdResolver`, which is a static `ColumnResolver`.
+Notice how most examples return an _inline function_ built to resolve according to the given parameters (e.g. `PathResolver` will return a function that resolves for the given `path`) except for the `ParentIdResolver`, which is a static `ColumnResolver`.

 :::tip
 Discover more ready-made utility resolvers [in the repository](https://github.com/cloudquery/cq-provider-sdk/blob/main/provider/schema/resolvers.go).